yejii/help-center/en/basic.md

 `Directory` page allows you to browse all coworking community members.

-> Administrators can press ··· on any card to view `Manage membership` page.
+> Administrators or moderators can press ··· on any card to view `Manage membership` page.
 This page allows to adjust member privileges, credit and cash balances.

+### Guilds

+A guild is a group of members.
+Each guild has emoji identifier and name.

+> Administrators and moderators can create guilds, add or remove members.

 ## Bookings